19th April, 2021

-Managing inventory is a big factor in many businesses, particularly in manufacturing.
+Managing inventory is a big deal for many businesses, particularly in manufacturing and wholesale.
 Inventory records are the most likely area of the business to be computerised and every ERP system and CRM system is built around an inventory management function.

 Of course, inventory management software does a lot more than that.
 Here are some of the tools that can and should be integrated with inventory management to give you the control and visibility you need to support efficient operations.